-Searching in free online databases will give you an inital overview of basic patent information, which you can use as a source of inspiration.
-However, querying these databases cannot replace a professional search by an expert.
+You can find basic patent information in free online databases.
+This information will give you an initial overview and can be used as a source of inspiration.
+However, querying these databases is not a substitute for a professional search by an expert.

 If you are looking for a patent with effect in Switzerland, Swissreg is the right database for your search.